We believe that everyone should have a safe, affordable place to call home – and that includes you! You, too, can become a homeowner!

-Through financial coaching, education and support, sweat equity and savings, and access to affordable financing, we provide an opportunity for individuals and families in our communities to purchase a quality constructed, energy-efficient, affordable home and prepare for the various responsibilities of homeownership, along with generating wealth for themselves and their families.
+Through financial coaching, education and support, sweat equity and savings, and access to affordable financing, we provide an opportunity for individuals and families in our communities to purchase a quality constructed, energy-efficient, affordable home and prepare for the responsibilities of homeownership – all while generating wealth for themselves and their families.

 How to Qualify for a Habitat Home

 Thank you for your interest in becoming a Habitat homeowner.
-We believe that everyone should have a safe, affordable place to call home.
+Provided here are more details on how to qualify.

 Applicant must currently have lived and/or worked in Talbot or Dorchester County for at least six months.